Odyssey

 1. Defining the schema: We identify which data our feature requires, and then we structure our schema to provide that data as intuitively as possible.

 One of the benefits of schema-first design is that it reduces total development time by allowing frontend and backend teams to work in parallel.
 The frontend team can start working with mocked data as soon as the schema is defined, while the backend team develops the API based on that same schema.
-This isn't the only way to design a API, but we believe it's an efficient one, so we'll use it throughout this course.
+This isn't the only way to design a GraphQL API, but we believe it's an efficient one, so we'll use it throughout this course.

 Which of these are benefits of schema-first design?